 Dr. Williams shared, “It’s helpful if a patient comes in saying, ‘This is my chief complaint or this is what I want to talk about today.’
 Go into your appointment with your specific concerns and that will help your doctor get to any root issues.”

 I hope this post helps you with your running goals and health, both short-term and long-term.
 I know I found the conversation incredibly valuable.
 A big thank you to Dr. Williams and the Novant Health team who spent so much time to help address this important topic on the effects of running on fertility.
+A little bit about Dr. Williams: he’s originally from Knoxville, TN and completed his residency in Missouri and his fellowship in Nebraska.
+He moved to Winston-Salem, North Carolina in 2019.

 Happy, healthy running!